 - Once you follow the before listed steps, you’ll be able to browse in private mode.

 Once you enable Private Mode, you’ll see the mask icon in the upper right side of the window.
-This purple Venetian mask is indicative of your having successfully enables the desired mode and now can browse the web securely.
+This purple Venetian mask is indicative of your having successfully enabled the desired mode and now can browse the web securely.

 Am I Totally Safe Now?